|Nutritional Guidelines (per serving)|

 - Garnish: fresh chopped cilantro

-- First, using a large fork, mash or blend together the chopped tomatoes, salt, garam masala, cumin, and chili powder until completely combined.
-You can also puree them together in a food processor if that's easier and faster for you, or, you can use a mortar and pestle if you happen to have one large enough.
+First, using a large fork, mash or blend together the 2 chopped tomatoes, 1 teaspoon salt, 1/2 teaspoon garam masala, 1/2 teaspoon cumin, 1/2 teaspoon chili powder, and the optional 1/2 teaspoon cayenne pepper until completely combined.
+You can also puree them together in a food processor if that's easier and faster for you or, you can use a mortar and pestle if you happen to have one large enough.